-Panels – For the bottom panels you need to cut 6 of the below pattern on fold – 3 for the front and 3 for the back.
+Panels – For the bottom panels, you need to cut 6 of the below pattern on fold – 3 for the front and 3 for the back.

 How to sew a Petticoat

-Cut out the pattern pieces – The skirt pieces and bias strip for the waistband and the crinoline pieces
+Cut out the pattern pieces – The skirt pieces and bias strip for the waistband and the crinoline pieces.

-Join the seams of the 3 panels together – each for the front and back; I have made a flat felled seam along the panel seams.
-This seam finish with a parallel line gives a strength to the seam line and looks good from the outside.
+Join the seams of the three panels together – each for the front and back; I have made a flat felled seam along the panel seams.
+This seam finish with a parallel line gives strength to the seam line and looks good from the outside.

 Join the front top portion to the panel portion.
 Do the same for the back portion as well.

 Join the front and back pieces at the sides to make the skirt.
 Ensure that the side seams are aligned when joining the front and back pieces together.
 Leave 7 inches at the top of the left side seams open.
-Join that area with a basting stitch (long length stitches).
-This is for attaching the zipper
+Join that area with a basting stitch (long-length stitches).
+This is for attaching the zipper.

 Attach the zipper on the side seam.

-Keep the zipper face down on the seam allowance where you have made the basting stitches.
+Keep the zipper face down on the seam allowance where the basting stitches are made.
 Pin in place.
 Sew the sides.